 Prophesy isn't going to be super important nor is it going to dictate Dumbledore's actions so heavily.
-If he has a chance to kill Tom then he will.
+If he has a chance to kill Tom, then he will.
 You know, like the extremely powerful wizard he is.
 My Dumbledore is a war hardened leader tempered by his failures and Grindelwald.
 I will refer to the sixth book where Dumbledore himself says that prophesies are BS and self fulfilling, so I'm not pulling that out of my ass.

 Harry is going to be very introspective until he meets friends he can trust, lots of inner thoughts and keeping to himself.
 He isn't going to instantly make friends with everyone.
 Hard to trust someone you just met, but his real personality will still break through to the surface.
 He's a Gryffindor after all.

 NO SLASH.
 I don't hate the gay's, but I'm not interested in writing it.